Dudecool00/MyProjects/README.md

-This is a holding space for projects I complete for school, certificates, or in my free time.
+This is a holding space for projects I complete to earn certificates on Coursera.